ldenijs1234/Digitaltwin/Code/README.md

 To run the model, first run 'Initialize' to initialize the inside conditions in the Digital Twin.

 Set up the date and filenames in 'SetInputs' The date is used to predict the energy price forecast for the day of the week.
 The weather file should be hourly for 24 hours or hourly for X hours.
 X hours should be the same as total_time in 'SetModel' line 5.
 This is because of the 'SimCount' which by default is set to 0 in 'RunFullSim'.
-T
+In 'SetInputs' set the variable 'MultipleDates' to be false.

 Weatherfiles are from: https://www.visualcrossing.com/